Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/additional/Readme.md

 ### Toxicity Detection (TOX)

-Toxic tweets are those that "poison" a conversation, for example because they are rude, disrespectful, or inappropriate.
+Toxic tweets are those that "poison" a conversation, for example, because they are rude, disrespectful, or inappropriate.

 Toxicity was rated on a scale from **1** (not toxic) to **5** (very toxic).
 A tweet is considered more toxic the more it provokes aggressive reactions or causes participants to leave the conversation.